nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 > Detailed pull request information and operations on pull requests are only available in the **Log** (see below).

-## Log
+## Log Window

 In the *Log* window of your repository, you can interact with GitHub in following ways.

+To create a pull request, use **Create Pull Request** from the context menu of the **Branches** view.

 ### Pull Requests

 When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server:

-- **Incoming** pull requests are those which other users are requesting to pull from their repositories.
-They are displayed in a separate category called **Pull Requests** in the **Branches** view.
-- **Outgoing** pull requests are those which you have sent to other users/repositories, requesting them to pull your changes.
-  They are display directly below the local (or if it does not exist), the remote branch in the **Branches** view.
+## Technical note on the Synchronization between SmartGit and Pull Requests on the remote Server

 *Incoming* pull requests, in first place, are just present on the server.
 SmartGit learns about them only by calling a GitHub REST API and displays the retrieved information in the **Branches**.
 To work with these pull requests (e.g. to review their commits, or **Merge** or **Reject** them), you first have to fetch them by invoking **Fetch** from the context menu of the pull request.
 This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, virtual *merge* commit between the *base* commit from which the pull request has been forked and the latest (remote) pull request commit.